bendtherules/bendtherules.github.com/posts/email-1-break-continue-or-switch?.md

 It has been one whole month since I sent the last email.
 So, I just wanted to share some other things I worked on in the meantime.
 **Did you work on something recently?
 Hit reply and let me know.
 I'll be happy to feature them in the next email.**

 I made a video on "How to read Ecmascript specification".
-I showed how to start with basic constructs like if statement, or Object.assign .So, if you would like to read it for yourself, this can help as a hands-on guide.
+I showed how to read basic constructs like if statement, Object.assign and how to find what you are looking for (in the spec).
+So, if you would like to read it for yourself, this can help as a hands-on guide.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4NTgwNjE1MzksLTEzOTI4MTgwNTEsOT
+eyJoaXN0b3J5IjpbMTQxMjY1NDEzOCwtMTM5MjgxODA1MSw5MT
-EyMjc5ODA1LC00OTY4MDYzNTQsNjU4MzQwOTQ2LDE2MDEwODM4
+IyNzk4MDUsLTQ5NjgwNjM1NCw2NTgzNDA5NDYsMTYwMTA4Mzg5
-OTQsLTExOTkzMjA4NDcsLTE1OTYxMjc2MCwxNzkzODUxNDM0LC
+NCwtMTE5OTMyMDg0NywtMTU5NjEyNzYwLDE3OTM4NTE0MzQsLT
-02NjI2MzE3ODMsLTY2MjYzMTc4Myw1ODk1MzYxNjksLTYzMzQ5
+Y2MjYzMTc4MywtNjYyNjMxNzgzLDU4OTUzNjE2OSwtNjMzNDk0
-NDYyMywyNzY1MjQ2ODksLTE5NjE1NTExNzgsMTQ5Mjk2NDE4MC
+NjIzLDI3NjUyNDY4OSwtMTk2MTU1MTE3OCwxNDkyOTY0MTgwLC
-wtMjg0MDMxNjgsLTEwOTQxMzg5NzQsLTEwNDU3Njk5NDIsOTYy
+0yODQwMzE2OCwtMTA5NDEzODk3NCwtMTA0NTc2OTk0Miw5NjI1
-NTAxMTU4XX0=
+MDExNThdfQ==
 -->